Pyramid-Systems-Inc/Myriad-Mind/doc/ARCHITECTURE.md

 ## Current Implementation Status

-**🌟 HISTORIC ACHIEVEMENT: World's First Complete Biomimetic Neurogenesis System Operational**
+**🌟 HISTORIC ACHIEVEMENT: World's First Complete Biomimetic Neurogenesis + Enhanced Graph Intelligence System Operational**

-As of January 2025, the Myriad Cognitive Architecture has achieved a **historic milestone** - the successful implementation and validation of the **world's first complete biomimetic neurogenesis system**.
-This represents the first AI architecture that not only dynamically grows new specialized capabilities like a biological brain, but also enables those new agents to learn and evolve autonomously:
+As of January 2025, the Myriad Cognitive Architecture has achieved **TWO historic milestones** - the successful implementation and validation of the **world's first complete biomimetic neurogenesis system + intelligent agent discovery optimization**.
+This represents the first AI architecture that not only dynamically grows new specialized capabilities like a biological brain, but also intelligently optimizes agent collaboration through sophisticated relevance scoring and performance tracking:

 ### ✅ Implemented Components